Homoclinic intersections for geodesic flows on convex spheres: Homoclinic intersections for hyperbolic closed geodesics

 \subsection{Nonlinear stability of elliptic periodic points}

-Let $f$ be a $C^\infty$ diffeomorphism on a surface $S$ which preserves a smooth measure.
-Let $p$ be an elliptic fixed point of $f$.
-Recall that an elliptic fixed point is also said to be {\it linearly stable}.
-Then $p$ is said to be {\it nonlinearly stable}, if there exists a sequence of nesting closed disks $D_n$, $n\ge 1$ such that $p\in D_{n+1}\subset D^o_n$, $\bigcap_n D_n =\{p\}$ and $f|_{\partial D_n}$ is transitive.
+Let $f$ be a $C^\infty$ diffeomorphism on a surface $S$ that preserves a smooth measure on $S$.
+Let $p$ be a fixed point of $f$.
+Then $p$ is said to be {\it nonlinearly stable}, if there exist a sequence of $f$-invariant nesting closed disks $D_n$, $n\ge 1$ such that $p\in D_{n+1}\subset D^o_n$, $\bigcap_n D_n =\{p\}$ and $f|_{\partial D_n}$ is transitive.
+If a fixed point is not nonlinearly stable, then we say it is {\it nonlinearly unstable}.

-Recall that a real number $\rho$ is said to be Diophantine, if there exist two positive numbers $c,\tau$ such that
+Recall that a real number $\rho$ is said to be {\it Diophantine}, if there exist two positive numbers $c,\tau$ such that

-Then an elliptic fixed point $p$ of $f$ is said to have Diophantine rotation number, if the tangent map $D_pf$ is similar to a rotation $R_\rho= $ for some Diophantine $\rho$.
+Then an elliptic fixed point $p$ of $f$ is said to have Diophantine rotation number, if the tangent map $D_pf$ is conjugate to a rotation $R_\rho= $ for some Diophantine number $\rho$.

-The following is the so called Herman's {\it Last Geometric Theorem}, which states that an elliptic fixed point with Diophantine rotation number is nonlinearly stable.
+The following is called Herman's {\it Last Geometric Theorem}, which states that an elliptic fixed point with Diophantine rotation number is nonlinearly stable.
 See \cite{FK} for the history and a complete proof of this theorem.